maniospas/Blombly/docs/setup.md

 ## VM code

-Compilation converts code to a BlomlyVM intermediate representation.
+Compilation converts code to the BlomlyVM intermediate representation.
-This looks like assembly code and is stored win files with the `.bbvm` extension.
+This looks like assembly code and is stored in files with the `.bbvm` extension.
-These are self-contained by packing all dependencies inside, and so can be shared with others and run directly.
-The following file is generated when you run`main.bb` above.
+The representation are self-contained by packing all dependencies inside, and therefore can be shared with others to run directly, without pesky dependency management.
+The following file is generated when you run `main.bb` above.

 ```asm
 % blombly.bbvm